onsi/ginkgo/index.md

     ginkgo build path/to/package

 This will produce a precompiled binary called `package.test`.
 You can then invoke `package.test` directly to run the test suite.
-Under the hood `ginkgo` is simply calling `go test -c` to compile the `package.test` binary.
+Under the hood `ginkgo` is simply calling `go test -c -o` to compile the `package.test` binary.

 Calling `package.test` directly will run the tests in *series*.
 To run the tests in parallel you'll need the `ginkgo` cli to orchestrate the parallel nodes.
 You can run: